Correcting Speech Blemishes

 3.

-Read to interpret the following selection; be sure to visualise
+Read to interpret the following selection; be

 the pup's character as you feel his mood and spirit.